 Aquatic Invasive Control Inland Lakes & Streams Permit

-(a) For treatment areas less than 2 acres, post MDEQ-approved signs posted along shoreline of treatment area and adjacent areas not more than 100 feet apart.
+(a) For treatment areas less than 2 acres, post EGLE-approved signs posted along shoreline of treatment area and adjacent areas not more than 100 feet apart.

 (b) For treatment of areas greater than 2 acres, post as in (a) and post all access sites, boat launching areas, and public and private parks.

 Critical Dune Area Permit

 Part 353 (Sand Dunes Protection and Management) of the Natural Resources and Environmental Protection Act, 1994 PA 451 regulates activities within Critical Dune areas.
 A permit is required prior to conducting any activities.

 Phone: (616) 356-0204, Email: email@example.com, Website

 Part 31 of the Natural Resources and Environmental Protection Act (NREPA), 1994 PA 451, as amended, ensures that development which occurs within the 100-year floodplain is reasonably safe from flooding and does not increase flood damage potential.
 To obtain a permit prior to any alteration or occupation of the 100-year floodplain of a river, stream or drain.

 See website for specific staff in your county, Website